slint-ui/slint/examples/simple/hello5/README.md

 ## simple examples - hello5
 #
-# In this example we are transmitting data from Slint to Rust.
-#
-# This is accomplished again with a Global Singleton, using
-# an "out" property in the .slint code
+# Rust reads a Property from a Slint widget, then prints out the value.
 #
 # The example will show a slint window with Hello World 5!, however it
 # will also display on the Standard Output (command line) a text similar
 # to the following: